mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Bonus: 12 XP

 This character is cursed—his own luck often turns against him.
-Whenever this character uses Courage, roll 1D6.
-On a result of 1, the Courage is spent, but it has the exact opposite effect intended.
+Whenever this character uses Edge, roll 1D6.
+On a result of 1, the Edge is spent, but it has the exact opposite effect intended.
 For example, if a character hopes to gain a reroll dice to take the higher option, instead he takes the lower option.
-If a character spends Courage to go first in an Initiative, he ends up going last.
-If a character spent Courage to negate a glitch, Bad Luck turns it into a critical glitch.
+If a character spends Edge to go first in an Initiative, he ends up going last.
+If a character spent Edge to negate a glitch, Bad Luck turns it into a critical glitch.

 #### Codeblock